 Farms have undertaken considerable improvements in terms of labour productivity over the past 12 years.
-Farms that added more labour clearly saw improvements in productivity, with a strong positive relationship between labour and productivity.
+Farms that added more labour clearly saw enhancements in productivity, with a strong positive relationship between labour and productivity.
 Also observed was that farms that invested more on automation saw greater improvements in productivity with a moderate relationship between automation expenditure and productivity.
 Interestingly, farms that spent more on automation systems did not see reductions in workforce or staffing hours.
-In fact, farms that spent more on automation generally saw increases in workforce with increasing expenditure in automation.
+In fact, farms that spent more on automation generally saw increases to their workforces when increasing expenditures on automation.